lonkaars/avans-arcade/docs/architecture.md

 - No background scrolling splits

-  This feature allows only part of the background canvas to be scrolled, while another portion stays still.
+  This feature allows only part of the background canvas to be scrolled, while another portion remains still.
 This was used to draw HUD elements on the background layer for displaying things like health bars or score counters.
   Since we are working with a higher foreground sprite limit, we'll use regular foreground sprites to display HUD elements.